Current JD Students

 Fee payment deadline for Winter term

-Last day of Winter classes
+Last day of classes for Winter term

 First day of exams for Winter classes